IN 2020, WE HELPED...

 Find out the shocking stats of how poverty can affect learning and read more about our work to combat this here.

 There are so many ways you can support Save the Children.
-You could donate to a specific appeal – such as our most recent Coronavirus appeal – or you can give to our emergency fund which goes to where the need is greatest at that time.
+You could donate to a specific appeal – such as our Yemen Crisis Appeal – or you can give to our emergency fund which goes to where the need is greatest at that time.
 You could learn about the benefits of monthly giving or text to donate.
 You can also give just to our UK work or fundraise to raise money that way.

 You could make a donation of unwanted clothes, books, bric-a-brac, toys, music and films to one of our many Save the Children charity shops, or even pop in to one to find something that takes your fancy.
 We also have our Mary’s Living and Giving shops, set up with retail expert Mary Portas, these boutique shops ensure you’ll find something beautiful, whilst also supporting our work.